echronos/echronos/docs/ppce500_kochab_readme.md

 Global Options
 ---------------

-The rest of this document assumes that `prj` will be used in configuration mode.

 There are a number of global command line options available.
 These options should be passed on the command line before the sub-command name.
 E.g: